Halocrea/voice-chat-bot/README.md

 ## About

 This bot is here to let your community manage their voice channels on their own.<br/>
-Basically, by joining a specified permanent voice channel living inside a specified voice category, the bot will generate for the user a new voice channel and let him manage it by giving a full set of commands, and this voice channel will be deleted once empty.
+Basically, by joining a specified permanent voice channel living inside a specified voice category, the bot will generate for the user a new voice channel inside the category and let him manage it by giving a full set of commands, and this voice channel will be deleted once empty.

+### Permissions required

+In order to work properly, this bot will this set of permissions globally and on the voice category:

+- Manage Roles
+- Manage Channels
+- View Channels
+- Send Messages
+- Manage Messages
+- Read Message History
+- Connect
+- Move Members

 ## Commands list